junit-team/junit5/CONTRIBUTING.md

 ### Logging

 - Use sparingly
-- Do not log in utility classes (junit-commons)
+- Do not log in utility classes (junit-platform-commons)
 - Levels
   - `SEVERE` (Log4J: `ERROR`): extra information (in addition to an Exception) about errors that will halt execution
   - `WARNING` (Log4J: `WARN`): potential usage errors that should not halt execution